Shaun R. Harper: Career

-Select press and media
+In 2022, he was appointed University Professor at the University of Southern California.
+Dr. Harper also is the Clifford and Betty Allen Chair in Urban Leadership, founder and executive director of the USC Race and Equity Center, a past president of the American Educational Research Association, a past president of the Association for the Study of Higher Education, and a 2020-21 editor-at-large of TIME magazine.
+He spent a decade at the University of Pennsylvania, where he was a tenured professor and founding executive director of the Center for the Study of Race & Equity in Education.

-The New York Times, Los Angeles Times, Washington Post, Wall Street Journal, Sports Illustrated, Chronicle of Higher Education, Inside Higher Ed, and hundreds of other news outlets have quoted Professor Harper and featured his research.
-He has been interviewed on CNN, ESPN, PBS NewsHour, and NPR.
+The New York Times, Los Angeles Times, Washington Post, Wall Street Journal, Sports Illustrated, Chronicle of Higher Education, Inside Higher Ed, and other news outlets have quoted Professor Harper and featured his research.
+He has been interviewed on CNN, MSNBC, CNBC, ESPN, PBS NewsHour, and NPR.